Refused life insurance?

 All exclusions will be explained at the point of application and it may be possible to ask for inflated premiums to ensure all causes of death are included.

-Alternatively, if you're likely to have exclusions included within your cover, due to pre-existing conditions, at Reassured we can arrange more comprehensive cover from a specialist insurer who can cater to your individual circumstances.
+Alternatively, if you're likely to have exclusions included within your cover due to a pre-existing condition, then Reassured's advised team could look to arrange more comprehensive cover from a specialist insurer.
+You may decide this is better suited to your individual circumstances.

 Contact our team today to discover your policy options.